 Bangkok to Siem Reap by Flight

 The fastest but also most expensive option to travel from Bangkok to Siem Reap is obviously by flight.
-There are various airline operating on this popular route, if you are out for a cheap budget flight you want to travel with AirAsia, Bangkok Airways or Cambodia Angkor Air, promotion fares from 1,390 Baht.
+There are different airlines operating on this popular route, if you are out for a cheap budget flight you may want to travel with AirAsia, Bangkok Airways or Cambodia Angkor Air, promotion fares from 1,390 Baht.